 About the Fire Marshal's Public Fire Safety Council

 THE FIRE MARSHAL'S PUBLIC FIRE SAFETY COUNCIL (COUNCIL) was established in 1993 to promote fire prevention and public education through sponsorships and partnerships with various groups and individuals with an interest in public safety.
-The Council also provides opportunities for members to participate in shaping the direction of fire safety strategies across the province by enabling them to have input on fire safety initiatives and share ideas, information and resources toward the common goal of improved fire safety.
 With the introduction of the Fire Protection and Prevention Act, 1997 (FPPA), the Council was established as a non-profit corporation without share capital, under the law (Part XI, Section 60).
-Working at arm's length from government, the Council has the unique ability to raise and disseminate funds, form partnerships and selectively endorse programs and products.

 The Council has had considerable success in bringing together members of the fire service, other community safety organizations and the private sector to promote prevention and public education on a province-wide scale.

 The Council's core values and guiding principles are: